keystonejs/keystone/docs/guides/prisma.md

 +const adapterConfig = { url: 'postgres://***:***@localhost:5432/***' } };
 ```

 Your project is now ready to run!
-Run the following command, and Keystone will start your project
+Run the following command (make sure to use the connection string for your database!), and Keystone will start your project

 ```
 DATABASE_URL=postgres://***:***@localhost:5432/*** yarn dev